 Rich is responsible for producing the sensational chiptunes backing the retro 2D/3D shifting smash hit Fez, the bluesy Rock soundtrack for Shoot Many Robots, along with a portfolio of work spanning independently developed titles to established franchises.

-Rich has generously given up his time to share with us on what it’s like to be a music composer, how he weaves his melodic masterpieces (or should I say, masterpeaces?) and give us an insight into his very unique and creative world.
+Rich has generously given up his time to share with us what it’s like to be a music composer, how he weaves his melodic masterpieces (or should I say masterpieces?), and give us an insight into his very unique and creative world.

-Hangie: Could you please tell our readers a little about yourself, such as your study background, how you got involved producing soundtracks for the video game music industry, your favourite piece of audio equipment, and perhaps your future goals?
+Hangie: Could you please tell our readers a little about yourself, such as your study background, how you got involved in producing soundtracks for the video game music industry, your favorite piece of audio equipment, and perhaps your future goals?

-My future goals are to pay off my insane student debt, and to have the luxury to focus on very few projects, only the most noble and interesting.
+My future goals are to pay off my insane student debt and to have the luxury to focus on very few projects, only the noblest and most interesting.
 Right now I am taking on lots of work in an attempt to get my stuff out there but also because of the aforementioned debt.

 Hangie: As with any vocation, there are positives and negatives that come with it.
 What are aspects of your occupation that you love, what do you dislike, and what would you change if you could?